tmichnik1981/udemy-aws-cloudformation-masterclass/README.md

 - Templates have to be uploaded in S3 and then referenced in CloudFormation
 - To update a templte we can't edit previous ones.
 We have to re-upload a new version of the template to AWS
 - Stacks are identified by a name
-- Deleting a stack deletes every single artifact that was created by ClouFormation
+- Deleting a stack deletes every single artifact that was created by CloudFormation

 1. Go to aws.amazon.com / services / CloudFormation
 2. Click Create new stack